zap-coding-agent

 Code quality /index quality — god objects, coupling, dead code candidates, quality score (0–100); reference counts computed in one O(source-size) pass

-Permission modes ask (prompt per op), auto (approve all), deny (read-only)
+Permission modes ask (grouped prompt per destructive op), auto (approve all), deny (fully read-only); "always" grant auto-approves a tool class for the session

 Skills 23 built-in; always-on + keyword-triggered; user skills in ~/.zap/skills/ or .zap/skills/; SKILL.md standard compatible with Claude Code and Cursor